jackalope/jackalope/tests/README.md

 It would be nice if we were able to run the relevant parts of the JSR-283 Technology Compliance Kit (TCK) against php implementations.
-Note that we would need to have some glue for things that look different in php than in Java, like the whole topic of Value and ValueFactory.
+Note that we would need to have some glue for things that look different in PHP than in Java, like the whole topic of Value and ValueFactory.
 [https://jira.liip.ch/browse/JACK-24](https://jira.liip.ch/browse/JACK-24)